mannd/epcalipers-windows/README.md

 The Apache 2.0 license is [compatible](http://www.apache.org/licenses/GPL-compatibility.html) with the GNU GPL v3 license, as is the AGPL v3 license.
 See https://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses for details.

+## Development
+All branches of the GitHub repository except for the epcalipers-2 branch are now closed branches and contain code for the first version of EP Calipers for Windows, ending with version 1.10.
+At present all new development and releases will be on the epcalipers-2 branch.

 ## Copyright
 Copyright © 2016-2018 [EP Studios, Inc.](https://www.epstudiossoftware.com)